 We are back!
 The start of a new half term with an added impetus as the final chapter of this school year 2024 - 2025 - but with an eye on the next year around the corner.

 Strategic Lead Roger Pope is in contemplative mood prompted by a 40th wedding anniversary party invitation, looking back on some of the changes in education: "So, have times changed?
 Yes, schools are much kinder places, with greater mutual respect and much more driven to be for the benefit of all their students whatever their circumstances.
 Call it inclusion if you like – it is something much more precious than the word implies."
 We bring you details about the Resilience, Equity and Inclusion in Education Conference in November.
 This is guided by our collective purpose as educators, understanding that equity and inclusion in education are important to ensure that every learner, regardless of their background, location, or situation has the support and resources they need to thrive.
 We hope you will take a closer look at the line-up for this event and join us if you can.
 Ever striving for the best, we are pleased to be working with the Colyton Foundation on Leading High Attainment - a rigorous year-long development programme that equips school leaders to drive systemic improvement in provision for high attainers in their schools.
 Our interview for this issue is with Sarah Plowman, School Catering Manager and Helen Vincent, School Business Manager at Whipton Barton Infant and Nursery School who share their enthusiasm for school dinners working closely with our sponsor Educatering.
 You can also read some of Educatering's top tips on reducing food waste in school.
 Devon Research School explore how to reduce or optimise cognitive load based on the guidance of the Education Endowment Foundation’s (EEF) Cognitive Science approaches in the classroom: a review of the evidence We like these features intended to support us in refining good practice.
 Our sponsor, ONVU Learning share the second conversation with Discovery Schools Academies Trust CEO, Paul Stone and reveal how thoughtful planning, transparency, and a focus on teaching and learning can drive meaningful change in schools.
 Exeter Supply Partnership explain how supply teaching can unlock doors to permanent roles and do take advantage of their free recruitment support service to schools that provides teacher profiles, arranges a trial supply day, meeting or interview, before you make a final decision about temporary cover arrangement in your school.
 You can meet all our sponsors and discuss with them in-person their services and products at our SWIFT Summer Conference on Thursday 19 June 2025.
 The final few places are available if you have yet to book.
 Find out more here We very much hope that you will find something of interest and relevance in this month's issue that adds value to your work in school.
 We are here to support you.
+Two thirds of the school year complete, we are pleased to bring you this April UPDATE.

 At this time of renewal and hope, Associate & Strategic Leader of Teaching & Research Schools (ESW) Roger Pope CBE reflects on inclusion in a move towards greater universal provision when the system is not working: outcomes are poor, children and parents experience the system badly and the funding is unsustainable.
 "How can we build capacity, confidence, and skills in schools so that meeting the needs of most children through universal provision becomes more of the norm?"
 On a positive tilt, we are keeping motivated after the Spring Leadership Forum and presentation by Peps Mccrea on The Science of Motivation: “Successful motivation is tied to life, survival and thriving.”
 Executive Director of SWIFT, Martin Smith encouraged us to keep motivated with a look to the next academic year and the bold new CPD offer and we thank ONVU Learning Vice President Matt Tiplin for sharing how their video capture tech enables teachers to feel empowered to self-reflect on their teaching in a powerful way.
 We also report on Education South West (ESW) CEO, Matthew Shanks who was a member on the expert panel of the recent Tes Trusts in Education Networking and CPD Event on the "gnarly topic" of behaviour in school.
 To another Multi Academy Trust (MAT) within our region.
 This has been an especially auspicious week for Gary Chown and team, as the new CEO of The Harbour Schools Partnership MAT, following the official merger of Tarka and Ventrus MATs on Tuesday 1 April 2025.
 We wish Harbour every continued success and you can read more in this issue's interview.
 Thinking about leadership, if you have yet to hear about our annual flagship leadership event, we remind you of the SWIFT 2025 Summer Conference coming up in June.
 A stunning line-up of speakers - and to think it is on your doorstep.
 Tickets are limited, so register your place and book in your diary and we will be glad to see you there.
 We share details of the new edition of the Education Endowment Foundation's (EEF) guidance on the deployment of Teaching Assistants.
 It is worth a read to value even more these precious colleagues in the classroom.
 Our sponsor SchoolPro TLC turns to a topic that is gaining cautious momentum.
 Have you embarked on your Artificial Intelligence journey yet?
 The SchoolPro team provide some very clear guidance on the use of generative AI in MATs and Schools.
 Read it and be forearmed!
 We thank ONVU Learning, once again, who outline in this issue how their tech enabled collaboration lesson capture tool is working in the classroom and supporting teaching and learning.
 You can keep in contact with Exeter Supply Partnership for updates and instructive articles on supply teaching to support your next steps in teaching.
 Whilst in the school kitchens and dining halls, Educatering are providing nutritional and exciting food, working with School Catering Teams for a complete school catering service.
 Thank you for reading and we wish you all a happy springtime Easter break.
 Have you embarked yet on your Artificial Intelligence (AI) journey?
 The use of AI in schools is rapidly growing, offering numerous benefits, such as enhanced efficiency, personalised learning, and improved decision-making.
 However, AI also presents challenges, including Data Protection risks, ethical considerations, the risk of bias, and concerns over transparency.
 Given the rapid advancements in AI and the growing reliance on these technologies in education, it is crucial for MATs and schools to establish clear policies that balance innovation with safeguarding concerns.
 Our sponsor, SchoolPro TLC provides some helpful guidance here and a framework for the responsible use of AI in schools, ensuring compliance with UK GDPR, recommendations from the Information Commissioner’s Office (ICO), the Department for Education (DfE), and guidance from Ofsted.
 What is Generative AI?
 Generative AI refers to AI systems that can create new content, such as text, images, video or audio.
 Unlike traditional AI, which follows explicit programming to complete specific tasks, generative AI uses machine learning to create original outputs from input data.
 The UK Government and the ICO define AI as technology that mimics cognitive functions associated with human intelligence, such as learning and problem-solving.
 AI is increasingly used in MATs and schools for both educational and administrative purposes, raising questions about responsible implementation, data security and the ethical implications of its use.
 Open vs Closed AI Systems Understanding the distinction between open and closed AI systems is essential when assessing risk and implementing AI within educational settings: